 2. Plan Business Operations

-The next thing you need to work on is planning out business operations.
+The next thing you need to work on is planning business operations.
 What services will you provide, and how much will they cost?
 Write out your products and a general business model you want to follow.
 Identify what type of resources you need to get started and set a schedule for yourself.
 This is also a great time to get organized.
 Consider the following resources as you plan out business operations:

 Project Management Software: Look up software that will help you track your projects and business progress.
 Examples include Asana, Trello, and Kissflow Project.